-Noah Hock advises clients facing litigation at the state and federal court levels.
+Noah Hock represents clients in entertainment, nonprofit, and media law matters.
 In addition to his legal practice, Noah is an active classical musician performing with the Winston-Salem Symphony and other regional orchestras.
 Noah uses his passion for music to represent musicians, artists, record producers, filmmakers, writers and publishers in a variety of arts-related matters.
-He also assists non-profit organizations of all sizes with every aspect of their management and operation.
+He also assists nonprofit organizations and media companies of all sizes with every aspect of their management and operation.

 Noah represents musicians, artists, record producers, DJs, writers, publishers, managers, film and television producers, and others in the entertainment industry in a wide variety of matters.
 These include contract drafting and negotiation, licensing, trademarks, copyright, and formation of entertainment companies.

 Noah advises charities and other nonprofit organizations in a number of matters, including compliance with state and federal requirements, administrative filings, and everyday operations.